One-click install, mail debug, wp-cli and environment switching.

-You must have own preferred method for this process.
+You must have your own preferred method for this process.

-For people who are still unfamiliar with Wordpress local development, they may have questions about when we should use the Local development environment.
+People who are still unfamiliar with Wordpress local development may have questions about when we should use the Local development environment.

 In some conditions, developing the site locally will give a certain benefit.

-- If you have a slow connection of the internet or you are on traveling but have projects that must be done.
+- If you have a slow connection to the internet or you are on travelling but have projects that must be done.

-- Some security and server performance reasons, the local environment is the best choice I think.
+- For some security and server performance reasons, the local environment is the best choice I think.